 Zelda's finger throbbed, and she stretched out her hands in front of her.
 A long splinter of wood was still lodged in her flesh.
 She braced herself and removed it with her nails, scanning the surface of the library table for any indication that she had touched it two hundred years ago.
 There were none, of course.
 How could there be?

-May the Goddess grant me wisdom, Zelda recited to herself.
+May the Goddess grant me wisdom, Zelda prayed.

 In any case, she would need to retrieve the ocarina from where she dropped it.
 Something so powerful should not be left lying around.
 In the legend about the fabled instrument, the hero used it to move bodily through time, sending his entire person into the past or future, whether it was a span of years or just a few days.
 Or was that really how it worked?
 Had the hero only been able to shift his consciousness from one point in time to another?
 Zelda cursed herself for not having questioned the details of the story more thoroughly.
-She knew full well that magic was real, as she had seen its effects with her own eyes, but she never thought that it would have any significant meaning in her life.
-Magic was something that her mother had known about, a problem she was happy to leave to Impa, who had been trained according to the ancient Sheikah traditions.
+She knew that magic was real, as she had seen its effects with her own eyes and could even command a bit of it herself.
+If nothing else, her dreams and visions had always been clear and true.
+Regardless, magic was something she was happy to leave to Impa, who had been trained according to Sheikah traditions and had a small foundation of knowledge on the subject, which was more than Zelda could say of her own understanding.

 Zelda picked up the ocarina from where she'd left it on the library floor and tucked it carefully into her satchel.
 She would have to talk with Impa, and soon.
 The angle of the light streaming through the library windows indicated that she was already late to her morning briefing, and her chief secretary had more than likely already sent a courier to fetch her.
 If she wanted to speak with Impa, she would have to cancel one of the afternoon's audiences, but surely this turn of events was important enough to warrant the rearrangement of her schedule.
 Even a year ago she would have felt anxiety about the inconvenience to her staff, but she was learning that this was only what was expected of her – to give orders, and to be obeyed.
 She must be flexible, but only she could control the direction of her will.
 If she did not exercise her right to dictate her own priorities, the strength of her commands would atrophy as those around her gradually lost their respect for her time and patience.

 In the hallway outside the library, Zelda stood in front of the portrait of her ancestor.
 The former queen's face was wise, but strained and severe.
 Had Zelda witnessed the war she'd supposedly won?
 How could she have possibly triumphed over the man who looked like Ganondorf, who had destroyed rows of heavily armed soldiers with a mere sweep of his hand?
 He did not seem to want to be the queen's enemy.
 How had the war started, then?
 It now seemed strange to Zelda that she knew so little about this conflict.
-She could recite from memory the names of that queen's parents and children, as well as the titles and stipulations of dozens of laws that had been enacted during her reign.
+She could recite the queen's lineage from memory, as well as the titles and stipulations of dozens of laws that had been enacted during her reign.
 Why did she not know more details concerning the war her ancestor had presided over when the woman was scarcely older than she was now?

 Hyrule will burn.
 Ganondorf's words from the previous evening still lingered in her ears, and she could still feel the touch of his breath on her neck.
 Zelda caught herself pressing her fingers to the spot on her face where his skin had briefly brushed against hers, and she quickly lowered her hand.
 She didn't know whether Ganondorf was capable of starting a war, or even whether that was his intention, but she understood that she could never again stand on the castle ramparts and relive the horror she had just experienced.
 She may not have the spiritual strength of her ancestor, but she promised herself that she would find a better way.